haiku/haiku/docs/develop/busses/sdhci/sdhci_mmc_driver.md

 #### Disk Driver (src/add-ons/kernel/drivers/disk/mmc)

 This is a mass storage driver for MMC, SD and SDHC cards.
-Currently only SD is tested, SDHC, MMC and eMMC will have to be added (they are similar but there are some differences).
+Currently only SD and SDHC are tested, MMC and eMMC will have to be added (they are similar but there are some differences).

 #### Wiring the driver in the device manager (src/system/kernel/device_manager/device_manager.cpp)